pubnub/pubnub-mcp-server/resources/sdk_docs/dart_objects.md

 # App Context API for Dart SDK

 App Context (formerly Objects v2) provides serverless storage for user and channel metadata and their membership associations.
-It supports pagination, sorting, filtering, and real-time change events.
+Events are triggered when data is set or removed.

 ## User

 ### Get metadata for all users

-Returns a paginated list of UUID metadata.
+Returns a paginated list of UUID Metadata.

 #### Method(s)